 #9.
 Solar panels can harm your roof

 Solar panels will not ruin your roof, unless you have a bad installation process.
 This is why it is vitally important to get your panels installed by professionals, as well as professionals that understand roofs.
 The first thing to look at when choosing an installer is to check out reviews of the installation process.
-You can check out our reviews here… or by going to Google reviews.
-The next thing to look for is a solar panel company that also knows about roofs.
-In other words, they have been adept at handling roofs for years, like ADT Solar and our sister company, Buildpro.
+The next thing to look for is a solar panel company with professional roofing experience.

 #10.
 Adding solar panels to my home will affect its resale or rental value